futurewei-cloud/alcor-control-agent/src/README.md

-# NetworkControlAgent
+# AlcorControlAgent
-Next Generation Cloud Networking
+Next Generation Cloud Network Control Agent

 # Summary
 Source code folder

 Comm: Lib for communication with network controllers and transit daemon
+grpc: Generate source and library for gRPC interface with Alcor Controllers
+proto3: Generate source and library for proto3 scheme for communication with Alcor Controllers
+transit_rpc: Generate library for RPC interface with transit daemon
+test: unit and functional test code

 # Installation